-While the dispute resolution procedure is being conducted, work must continue in accordance with this award and the Act.
-Subject to applicable occupational work health and safety legislation, an employee must not unreasonably fail to comply with a direction by the employer to perform work, whether at the same or another workplace, that is safe and appropriate for the employee to perform.
+- A party to the dispute may appoint a person, organisation or association to support and/or represent them in any discussion or process under clause 23. - 23.8 While procedures are being followed under clause 23 in relation to a dispute: - (a) work must continue in accordance with this award and the Act; and - (b) an employee must not unreasonably fail to comply with any direction given by the employer about performing work, whether at the same or another workplace, that is safe and appropriate for the employee to perform. - 23.9 Clause 23.8 is subject to any applicable work health and safety legislation.